JohannesFleischer/senior-movie-selector/README.md

 ## Setup

-1. copy movie files in `videoplayer/films` and the film-posters in `videoplayer/poster` or replace the folders with symlinks.
+1. copy movie files in `videoplayer/films` and the film-posters in `videoplayer/poster` or replace the folders with symlinks and then restart with `docker compose restart`.
 2. create db entries for all films with the db_client
 3. profit